ObiamakaMaria/Wagmi_Wallet_Connector/README.md

 This project provides a simple and user-friendly Wallet Connect modal using Wagmi, a popular React hooks library for Ethereum-based wallets.
 It allows users to connect, disconnect, and switch networks between supported chains in a seamless manner.

 ## Features
- Connect and disconnect wallets using multiple connectors (Injected Wallet, WalletConnect, etc.).
+ Connect and disconnect wallets using multiple connectors (Injected Wallet).

  Display the connected wallet's address.
  Allow users to switch between supported networks.
  UI designed with Tailwind CSS .